Cassie Campbell-Pascall

-Retirement from hockey
+Post-playing career

 Campbell retired from competitive hockey on August 30, 2006.
-She then joined Hockey Night in Canada as a rinkside reporter, becoming (on October 14, 2006) the first woman to do colour commentary on a Hockey Night in Canada broadcast.
+She then joined Hockey Night in Canada as a rinkside reporter, becoming (on October 14, 2006) the first woman to do color commentary on a Hockey Night in Canada broadcast.
 She filled in when Harry Neale was snowed in at his home in Buffalo.

-She launched her own website in the spring of 2008, and is a spokesperson for Scotiabank.
+She launched her website in the spring of 2008 and is a spokesperson for Scotiabank.
 She appears at corporate events for Scotiabank and contributed to a blog on the Scotia Hockey Club website.

 On November 22, 2009, Campbell ran a leg in the Vancouver 2010 Olympic Torch relay, through the town of Cavendish, Prince Edward Island.

 On November 26, 2013, after Rogers Communications secured a $5.2 billion deal with the National Hockey League for 12 years, Campbell joined Sportsnet's broadcast team, in addition to her Hockey Night in Canada role.
+Her last broadcast was the New York Rangers at the Toronto Maple Leafs game on December 19, 2023, after she accepted a new position as a special advisor role with the Professional Women's Hockey League (PWHL) and announced on the air that this was the end of her broadcasting career after that game.
+Though she left Sportsnet, she continues to work for ESPN in a smaller capacity.

 During the 2010, 2014 Winter Olympics and 2018 Winter Olympics, Campbell provided colour commentary for women's hockey.
 She was inducted into the Ontario Sports Hall of Fame in 2012.

-Prior to the 2018 Clarkson Cup finals, Campbell resigned from her role as a CWHL Governor.
+Before the 2018 Clarkson Cup finals, Campbell resigned from her role as a CWHL Governor.
 She also reported that she wanted to resign from the league in 2016, but stayed on at the request of the league.
 During the two years, her biggest involvement had been helping to secure sponsorships for the league.

-At the 9th Canadian Screen Awards in 2021, Campbell won the award for Best Sports Analysis or Commentary.
+Campbell won Best Sports Analysis or Commentary at the 9th Canadian Screen Awards in 2021.

-Campbell later joined the NHL on ESPN, who will broadcast games for the first time in 17 years, as part of their new broadcast team for the 2021–22 season.
+Campbell later joined the NHL on ESPN, who would broadcast games for the first time in 17 years, as part of their new broadcast team for the 2021–22 season.

 Interests

 Campbell also works as a motivational speaker for Speakers Spotlight, The Lavin Agency and The Sweeney Agency.

-Campbell is also the author of a book which was released in October 2007.
+She is also the author of a book which was released in October 2007.
 The book is titled H.E.A.R.T., a book co-written with Lorna Schultz Nicholson.